 Why might you consider offering your hound some novel hydration options?
 Here are a few scenarios in which you may want to give your furry friend something to enjoy besides water.

 - Other liquids can make a tasty treat.
-Many pups find other liquids such as unsalted broth downright delicious making them a fun way to treat your precious pooch.
+Many pups find other liquids such as unsalted broth downright delicious making them a fun way to treat your precious pooch (some people even use beef broth to make non-alcoholic dog beer for their pups).
 Liquid treats can also be frozen for a cool treat for your canine.

 - They might help encourage hydration for poor drinkers.
 Pups that aren’t inclined to hydrate as often as they should may be enticed by a little added liquid to their water bowl.